Universal Music Group

-Universal Music Group N.V. (often abbreviated as UMG and referred to as just Universal Music) is a Dutch–American multinational music corporation under Dutch law.
-UMG's corporate headquarters are located in Hilversum, Netherlands and its operational headquarters are located in Santa Monica, California.
-The biggest music company in the world, it is one of the "Big Three" record labels, along with Sony Music and Warner Music Group.
+Universal Music Group N.V. (often abbreviated as UMG and referred to as Universal Music Group or Universal Music) is a Dutch–American multinational music corporation under Dutch law.
+UMG's corporate headquarters are located in Hilversum, Netherlands, and its operational headquarters are located in Santa Monica, California.
+The biggest music company in the world, it is one of the "Big Three" record labels, along with Sony Music Entertainment and Warner Music Group.
 Tencent acquired ten percent of Universal Music Group in March 2020 for €3 billion and acquired an additional ten percent stake in January 2021.
-Pershing Square Holdings later acquired ten percent of UMG prior to its IPO on the Euronext Amsterdam stock exchange.
+Pershing Square Holdings later acquired ten percent of UMG before its IPO on the Euronext Amsterdam stock exchange.
+The French Bolloré family still owns 28 percent of UMG (18 percent directly, and ten percent through Vivendi, the Bolloré family's investment company).
 The company went public on September 21, 2021, at a valuation of €46 billion.

-In 2019, Fast Company named Universal Music Group the most innovative music company and listed UMG among the Top 50 most innovative companies in the world and "amid the music industry's digital transformation, Universal is redefining what a modern label should look like."
-UMG has signed licensing agreements with more than 400 platforms worldwide.
+As of April 2024, UMG's catalogue includes over three million recordings and four million compositions.

 History

 Early history

-The company's origins go back to the formation of the American branch of Decca Records in September 1934 and its name and company logo originates from Carl Laemmle's Universal Pictures.
-Although the movie studio and the music business share a common history, today the former is part of NBCUniversal and the latter an independent commercial entity.
+The company's origins go back to the formation of the American branch of Decca Records in September 1934, and its name and company logo originate from Carl Laemmle's Universal Pictures.
+Although the movie studio and the music business share a common history, today the former is part of Comcast and the latter an independent commercial entity.
+During World War II, many record companies donated their metal masters to recycling for the war effort.
+However, Universal was an exception and donated more than 200,000 of their historic master recordings to the Library of Congress.
 The Decca Record Co.
 Ltd. of England spun American Decca off in 1939.
 MCA Inc. merged with American Decca in 1962.

 In November 1990, Japanese multinational conglomerate Matsushita Electric agreed to acquire MCA for $6.59 billion.
 In 1995, Seagram acquired 80 percent of MCA from Matsushita.
 On December 9, 1996, the company was renamed Universal Studios, Inc., and its music division was renamed Universal Music Group; MCA Records continued as a label within the Universal Music Group.
 In May 1998, Seagram purchased PolyGram and merged it with Universal Music Group in early 1999.
+Seagram's entertainment assets were then sold to French media conglomerate Vivendi in 2000, along with UMG.

 2004: Consolidating into a Vivendi subsidiary

-In May 2004, Universal Music Group was cast under separate management from Universal Studios, when French media conglomerate Vivendi sold 80% of the latter to General Electric, who subsequently merged it with NBC to form NBC Universal.
+In May 2004, Universal Music Group was cast under separate management from Universal Studios, when Vivendi sold 80% of Universal to General Electric, who subsequently merged it with NBC to form NBCUniversal.
 This came two months after the separation of Warner Music Group from Time Warner.
-In February 2006, Vivendi (which own UMG since 2000) purchased the remaining 20 percent of UMG from Matsushita Electric.
+In February 2006, Vivendi purchased the remaining 20 percent of UMG from Matsushita Electric.
 On September 6, 2006, Vivendi announced its €1.63 billion ($2.4 billion) purchase of BMG Music Publishing; after receiving European Union regulatory approval, the acquisition was completed on June 25, 2007.